cloud-gov/cg-site/_kbarticles/2021-07-26-app-restarts.md

 2021-07-27T10:49:03.26-0400 [CELL/0] OUT Cell 47c65d8bcaf81e837dff0037ea75e2a9  successfully destroyed container for instance 0d8ecfd137c9de128e557c3f7d539b32
 2021-07-27T10:49:03.48-0400 [CELL/0] OUT Cell bda99bfd4a206845400ffb0aa9806516  successfully created container for instance 6d4190c228fffa472fa13c200f43e404
 ```

+If you are unsure what caused an app restart, check the day of the week and review the details of your application logs.